 You can bid on brand-new products, and shelf pulls.
 Minimum bids start at $100 plus shipping.

 USPS Mail Recovery Center

-The U.S. Postal Service states that the agency “occasionally” auctions off undeliverable mail held at the Mail Recovery Center.
+The U.S. Postal Service states that the agency “occasionally” auctions off undeliverable mail held at the Mail Recovery Center in Atlanta, Georgia.
 The contents can be worth more than $25 per package and sold if the USPS cannot forward the item or return it to the sender.